drorlab/GPCR-mining/README.md

        TM6  313 R 6.24x24
        TM6  339 P 6.50x50

+### Output formats

-Available output formats are 'plain' and 'drormd'.
+Available output formats are 'plain' and 'drormd', with 'plain' (as above) being the default.
+If you want to have another format added, you have two options:
+- open an issue with a description of what you have in mind or
+- fork the repo, implement your favorite format as an additional option, and open a pull request.

 The specific DrorMD format has an option to define one or multiple segment IDs.
 For example,

     python -m gpcrmining.gpcrdb -n adrb1_human -id "6.24 6.27 6.50" -f drormd -s 'P0 P1'